 - Cash bail is refunded normally within 6-12 weeks of the case ending.

 Remember, though, that you can only get the bail money back from the court if the defendant makes every court appearance and complies with bail conditions.
 Otherwise, the money is forfeited.
+That’s another reason to make sure you show up for each and every court appearance.

 Get Your Bail Bond Now